devbisme/kicad-3rd-party-tools/README.md

 - [WireIt](https://github.com/xesscorp/WireIt) - This PCBNEW plugin lets you add wires between pads on a PCB, delete them, and swap wires between pads.
 This is helpful for physically connecting sets of related pins when doing the layout of high pin-count packages such as FPGAs.

+-[flexRoundingSuite](https://github.com/jcloiacon/flexRoundingSuite) - Python script to round the corners of Kicad Pcbnew traces for RF / FlexPCB applications

 ### 3d Model tools

 - [kicad StepUp](https://sourceforge.net/projects/kicadstepup/) - A tool to allign 3d files to their respective footprint.
 To use these models in kicad they can be exported as step and correctly scaled wrl.
 This tool is also capable to export a KiCad PCB as a step file.